6 recommended OTC drugs

 • Benfotiamine — neuropathy.

-• Chromium, magnesium — to correct deficiencies.
+• Chromium, magnesium — correction of deficiencies.

 • Omega-3.